-Can be used for digital input or output.

-Can be used for asynchronous serial I/O.

-Can be used for I 2 C communications.

-Can be used for SPI I/O (see Appendix D).

-Can be used for PWM output (see the PWM command).

-Common ground.

-5V supply directly from the USB port.

-5V supply used by the SMPS to provide 3.3V.
+GP0 to GP28 Can be used for digital input or output.
+COM1, COM2 Can be used for asynchronous serial I/O (UART0 and UART1 pins on the Pico datasheet).
+I2C, I2C2 Can be used for I 2 C communications (I2C0 and I2C1 pins on the Pico datasheet).
+SPI, SPI2 Can be used for SPI I/O (see Appendix D).
+(SPI0 and SPI1 pins on the Pico datasheet).
+PWMnx Can be used for PWM output (see the PWM command).
+GND Common ground.
+VBUS 5V supply directly from the USB port.
+VSYS 5V supply used by the SMPS to provide 3.3V.
 This can be used as a 5V output or input.

-Enable $3.3V$ regulator (low = off, high = enabled).

-Reset pin, low will hold the PicoMite in reset.

-These pins can be used to measure voltage (analog input).

-Reference voltage for voltage measurement.
+3V3EN Enable $3.3V$ regulator (low = off, high = enabled).
+RUN Reset pin, low will hold the PicoMite in reset.
+ADCn These pins can be used to measure voltage (analog input).
+ADC VREF Reference voltage for voltage measurement.
+AGND Analog ground.

-Analog ground.